-Dry firing is shooting your bow without an arrow.
+Dry firing a bow is shooting your bow without an arrow.
 It is also known as dry loosing.

 Every type of bow can be negatively affected by dry firing but some, like the compound bow, may suffer more damage than others.

-In every lesson about archery or in every piece of advice, you are always warned about dry firing your bow.
+In every lesson about archery or in every piece of advice, you are always warned about dry firing a bow.
 Manufacturers make this warning loud and clear.

 However, nobody says why it is bad.